Code-Institute-Submissions/NightValeCommunityRadio/README.md

 ##### Colors:

-As mentioned just under the Design Choices header, the
-<a href='https://coolors.co/10002b-240046-3c096c-5a189a-7b2cbf-9d4edd-c77dff-e0aaff'>color palette</a> I used was from
-<a href='coolors.co'>Coolors.co</a>.
-I attributed different colors to different sections in a gradient pattern, and named
-them after the sections or functions they were predominantely used for in the site.
+As mentioned just under the Design Choices header, the [color palette](https://coolors.co/10002b-240046-3c096c-5a189a-7b2cbf-9d4edd-c77dff-e0aaff) I used was from [Coolors.co](coolors.co).
+I attributed different colors to different sections in a gradient pattern, and named them after the sections or functions they were predominantely used for in the site.

 ![NVCR Color Palette](./wireframes/paletteNVCR.png "NVCR Color Palette")